zNaLa/docs/docs/Features.md

 ## Settings
 ---
 Rythm provides a great variety of customizability via the settings panel.
-For more information about specific settings [click here](/settings)
+For more information about specific settings, go to the [Settings](/settings) section.

 ![Settings](/img/docs/features/settings.png)